OpenNewsLabs/spiders/README.md

 News Spiders
 ==========

 A collection of crawlers for news web sites.
 API is used to grab links of the latest stories and provide them in a clean json format to be rendered however you need.
-Most news orgs do not provide an api to get their latest stories, so I have created my own...
+Most news orgs do not provide an api to get their latest stories, so I have created my own.
+Included is a simple index file for viewing the current api.

 Local installation
 --------
 This api relies on node.js so make sure you have a revent version installed.